Ianvdl/edb-ansible/README.md

 By default, the `setup_repo` role requires to define credentials (variables `repo_username` and `repo_password` or `repo_token`) that will be used to configure the access to EDB's package repository.
-Having access to EDB package repository is necessary to deploy EDB softwares like EPAS, EFM or PEM.
+Having access to EDB package repository is necessary to deploy EDB software like EPAS, EFM or PEM.

-When deploying softwares coming only from the community repository (PGDG) like PostgreSQL, barman or pgbouncer, it's not needed to configure access to EDB's repository.
+When deploying software coming only from the community repository (PGDG) like PostgreSQL, barman or pgbouncer, it's not needed to configure access to EDB's repository.
 To disable it, the variable `enable_edb_repo` must be set to `false`.

 ## Default user and passwords

-The following will occur should a password not be provided for the following
+If passwords are not provided for the following accounts, they will be generated automatically:
-accounts:

   * `pg_superuser`
   * `pg_replication_user`